-The subject site is located on Tax Map 50 in Grids A-1 and B-1, and is within Planning Area 68.
-To the northeast of the property is a five-pointed intersection featuring the following public rights-of-way: Hamilton Street, extending to the northeast and west; Gallatin Street, extending east from the intersection past the subject site and past its intersection with 40th Place; 40th Avenue, extending north from the intersection; and the entrance road to Driskell Park, extending southwest from the intersection.
+The subject site is located on Tax Map 50 in Grids A-1 and B-1 and is within Planning Area 68.
+To the northeast of the property is a five-pointed intersection featuring the following public rights-of-way: Hamilton Street, extending to the northeast and west; Gallatin Street, extending east from the intersection, past the subject site and past its intersection with 40th Place; 40th Avenue, extending north from the intersection; and the entrance road to Driskell Park, extending southwest from the intersection.

-North and northeast of the property, between Hamilton Street and Gallatin Street, is the northern portion of the previously approved Suffrage Point subdivision, zoned R-55.
+North and northeast of the property, between Hamilton Street and Gallatin Street, is the northern portion of the previously approved Suffrage Point subdivision, zoned RSF-65 (formerly zoned R-55).
 This block features both townhouse and single-family detached dwellings, with the townhouse dwellings oriented to the south and west, and the single-family detached dwellings oriented north and east.

-Land further to the north between 40th Avenue and Hamilton Street features single-family detached dwellings zoned R-55.
-East of the property between Gallatin Street and 40th Place are multifamily buildings in the Multifamily High Density Residential (R-10) Zone.
-Southeast of the property are single-family detached dwellings in the R-55 Zone.
-Southwest of the property is unimproved Maryland-National Capital Park and Planning Commission (M-NCPPC)-owned parkland known as Magruder Woods Park, zoned Reserved Open Space (R-0-S).
-West of the property is Driskell Park, in the R-0-S Zone, and further west is the M-NCPPC-owned Hamilton Swimming Pool and Splash Park in the Open Space (O-S) Zone.
-Northwest of the property between Hamilton Street and 40th Avenue are multifamily buildings in the Multifamily Medium Density Residential Zone, as well as single-family detached dwellings in the R-55 Zone.
+Land further to the north between 40th Avenue and Hamilton Street features single-family detached dwellings zoned RSF-65 (formerly zoned R-55).
+East of the property between Gallatin Street and 40th Place are multifamily buildings in the Residential, Multifamily-48 Zone (formerly in the Multifamily High Density Residential Zone).
+Southeast of the property are single-family detached dwellings in the RSF-65 Zone (formerly in the R-55 Zone).
+Southwest of the property is unimproved Maryland-National Capital Park and Planning Commission (M-NCPPC)-owned parkland known as Magruder Woods Park, zoned Reserved Open Space (ROS).
+West of the property is Driskell Park, in the Agricultural and Preservation Zone (formerly in the Open Space (O-S) Zone), and further west is the M-NCPPC-owned Hamilton Swimming Pool and Splash Park in the ROS Zone.
+Northwest of the property between Hamilton Street and 40th Avenue are multifamily buildings in the Residential, Multifamily-20 Zone (formerly in the Multifamily Medium Density Residential Zone), as well as single-family detached dwellings in the RSF-65 Zone (formerly in the R-55 Zone).

-The site and its surroundings are all also located in the D-D-O Zone.
+Under the prior Zoning Ordinance, the site and its surroundings are all also located in the D-D-O Zone.